firebase/firebase-js-sdk/docs-exp/auth-types.auth.useemulator.md

 ## Auth.useEmulator() method

 Modify this Auth instance to communicate with the Firebase Auth emulator.
-This must be called synchronously immediately following the first call to `firebase.auth()`<!-- -->.
+This must be called synchronously immediately following the first call to `initializeAuth()`<!-- -->.
 Do not use with production credentials as emulator traffic is not encrypted.

 <b>Signature:</b>